rusefi/rusefi_documentation/Dev/Dev-Console-Implementation.md

 `sec!7!rpm 400<end of line>`

-Pretty much same was as with data coming from rusEfi, we have a prefix `sec` and `7` for the payload length.
+Pretty much same was as with data coming from rusEFI, we have a prefix `sec` and `7` for the payload length.
 TODO: unify `line` and sec `one` day?

 ## java classes